Vue Pagination Tutorial: Everything You Need to Know

 You can access the project using the following URL: http://paginate.test/

-If you are new to Laravel Valet, then check out the official documentation.
+If you are new to Laravel Valet, check out the official documentation.
 It is effortless to get up and run.

 Step 2: Install NPM dependencies and set up db.